deepakjois/luatexminimal/README.md

 ### Usage
 * Clone this repo.

-* [Download a copy][dl] of the LuaTeX binary, or [compile it from sources][svn].
+* [Download a copy][dl] of the LuaTeX binary, or better still, [compile it from sources][svn].
 The repo tree has currently been tested against LuaTeX Version beta-0.87.1, on OS X El Capitan.

 [dl]:http://www.luatex.org/download.html
 [svn]:https://foundry.supelec.fr/projects/luatex